Ingrid Bjoner: Background

 In 1956, Bjoner made her first professional appearance singing the roles of the Third Norn and Gutrune for a radio broadcast of Richard Wagner's Götterdämmerung produced by the Norwegian Broadcasting Corporation and starring Kirsten Flagstad as Brünnhilde.
 In 1957 she made her stage debut as Donna Anna in Mozart's Don Giovanni with the Norwegian National Opera; reprising the role later that year for her debut at the Wuppertal Opera.
-Bjoner went on to sing several more roles in Wuppertal between 1957-1959.
+Bjoner went on to sing several more roles in Wuppertal between 1957 and 1959.
 Also in 1957, she portrayed the title role in Handel's Rodelinda at the Drottningholm Palace Theatre through the invitation of Flagstad.

 Career

 In 1959, Bjoner joined the roster at the Deutsche Oper am Rhein where she sang regularly for three seasons.
 That same year she made her first appearance at the Vienna State Opera where she returned periodically through 1986 in such roles as Ariadne in Ariadne auf Naxos, Desdemona in Otello, Leonore in Fidelio, Rezia in Oberon, and the title role in Turandot.

-In 1960, Bjoner made her United States debut with the San Francisco Opera as Elsa in Wagner's Lohengrin and her debut at the Bayreuth Festival as Freia, Helmwige, and Gutrune in Wagner's The Ring Cycle, both of them critical successes.
+In 1960, Bjoner made her United States debut with the San Francisco Opera as Elsa in Wagner's Lohengrin and her debut at the Bayreuth Festival as Freia, Helmwige, and Gutrune in Wagner's Ring Cycle, both of them critical successes.
 That same year she earned contracts with the Royal Swedish Opera and the Norwegian National Opera which made her a repeat performer in those houses during the 1960s and 1970s.
-This was followed by engagements at various opera houses around the world throughout the 1960s, including the Polish National Opera, La Monnaie, Teatro dell'Opera di Roma, Hamburg State Opera, Vienna State Opera, Vancouver Opera, Zurich Opera, Miami Opera, Philadelphia Lyric Opera Company, and the Royal Opera at Covent Garden among others.
+This was followed by engagements at various opera houses around the world throughout the 1960s, including the Polish National Opera, La Monnaie Brussels, Teatro dell'Opera di Roma, Hamburg State Opera, Vienna State Opera, Vancouver Opera, Zürich Opera, Miami Opera, Philadelphia Lyric Opera Company, and The Royal Opera London among others.

 In 1961, Bjoner joined the roster at the Bavarian State Opera where she performed repeatedly through 1965.
 Her roles with the company included the Empress in Richard Strauss's Die Frau ohne Schatten (1963), the title role in Strauss's Daphne (1964), and Isolde in Wagner's Tristan und Isolde (1965) among others.
 During this time, Bjoner was also engaged by the Metropolitan Opera in New York City between 1961 and 1967.
 Her first appearance at the Met was as Elsa on 28 October 1961 opposite Sándor Kónya as Lohengrin.
 Her other roles at the Met during this time included Ariadne, Countess Almaviva in Le nozze di Figaro, Donna Anna, the Empress, Eva in Die Meistersinger von Nürnberg, and Gutrune.
 While in New York, she sang the role of The Duchess of Parma for the American premiere of Ferruccio Busoni's Doktor Faust presented in a concert setting at Carnegie Hall on 1 December 1964.